Vipra

 How to Score 99 Percentile in CAT: Focus on Time Management and Accuracy

 Scoring 99 percentile requires more than merely knowing all topics.
 The total time duration of CAT is 120 minutes with 40-minute sectional time limit for each section, thus you need to be quick and accurate in solving the questions.
 Focus more on time management during the last phase of CAT preparation.
 Additionally, you will have to ensure zero-error performance in the exam.
 How can you achieve zero-error performance?
-The only way to achieve that is by choosing the questions wisely.
+The only way to achieve this is by choosing the questions wisely.
 You must target a score of 104 (CAT raw score) to be able to enter the 99 percentile bracket.

 CAT Section Number of Questions Time Allotted